dtfialho/my-website/posts/en/hello-world.md

 Hello everyone, welcome!
 My name is Diego T. Fialho, this is my first post so it is going to be a little faster, only to introduce myself and give you an overview about the content that I'm going to post from time to time.

-After a little while with the idea, I decided to put a project I already had in mind but ~I always procratinated~ it always took me a long time to put it into development, wich is the bog of my website.
+After a little while with the idea, I decided to put a project I already had in mind but it always took me a long time to put it into development, wich is the bog of my website.

 I currently work as a front-end developer but I've also worked as a fullstack before.
 Development is a passion that I take both professionaly and as a hobby, I love developing algorithims in Javascript and creating pages with well-structured and organized code from prototyped layouts in figma, photoshop, etc.